snystrom/memes/README.md

 ## Importing Data from previous runs

-dremeR also supports importing results generated using the MEME suite outside of R (for example, running jobs on [meme-suite.org](meme-suite.org), or running on the commandline).
+memes also supports importing results generated using the MEME suite outside of R (for example, running jobs on [meme-suite.org](meme-suite.org), or running on the commandline).